FC Bastion Illichivsk

-FC Bastion Chornomorsk (formerly FC Bastion Illichivsk) is a Ukrainian football team from Chornomorsk (formerly Illichivsk) in Odesa oblast.
+FSC Bastion Illichivsk was a Ukrainian football team from Chornomorsk (formerly Illichivsk) in Odesa oblast.
 They entered the professional leagues for the first time in 2008.
-After the 2010–11 season the club withdrew from Professional Football League of Ukraine and lost its professional status.
+After the 2010–11 season, the club withdrew from the Professional Football League of Ukraine and lost its professional status.
+In 2012, they had their status revived, but they withdrew right at the start of the season (a day before).